passff/passff-host/README.md

     (firefox.override { extraNativeMessagingHosts = [passff-host]; })
     ...];

 The string "..." is to be replaced by the list of all other packages installed by root on your NixOS.
-The way to add extenstions to pass is [below](https://github.com/jidhub/passff-host#preferences).
+The way to add extentions to pass is [below](https://github.com/jidhub/passff-host#preferences).

-#### Latest from GitHub
+#### Latest from git

 This is not recommended!
 Only for developers and for testing purposes!

 Clone the repository.
 Then, run the following command.